This article is part of a larger series on Payroll Services.

 The best contractor payroll services help you pay and onboard independent contractors and collect the forms you’ll need for end-of-year tax reporting.
 Many even offer direct deposit at no additional cost.

 Before deciding, it’s important to evaluate pricing because some providers have low-cost plans that you only have to pay for during the months you process a contractor paycheck.
 Given that one of the benefits of using independent contractors is the savings from not having to pay taxes on their income, it makes sense to consider a service that’s priced affordably.

-- Gusto: Best overall contractor payroll software
+- Square Payroll: Best overall contractor payroll software

 - Remote: Best for businesses looking for an affordable way to pay international contractors